OADA/oada-docs/rest-specs/Authentication_and_Authorization.md

 ```

 **Step 3**: The application dynamically registers itself with the provider by
-making a POST request with it's client registration document to
+making a POST request with its client registration document to
 `registration_endpoint`.

 **Request**